MicrosoftDocs/entra-powershell-docs/docs/conceptual/troubleshooting.md

 ### AllowPrerelease parameter can't be found

-You might get an error if you're using an older version of Install-Module: “Install-Module: A parameter can't be found that matches parameter name `AllowPrerelease`.”
+You might get an error if you're using an older version of Install-Module: "_Install-Module: A parameter can't be found that matches parameter name `AllowPrerelease`._"
 To fix this error, run the following commands to upgrade:

 ```powershell